null-machine/limbus-company-roll-analyzer/index.md

 \+ Control over sanity scales with the number of actions he receives, increasing his consistency when getting the first action or being in small teams
 \+ Different corroded EGO skills may generate with different targets, making indiscriminate targeting more lenient
 \+ Defense skill rolls big and also has a high defense value, making it surprisingly practical for a shield
+\+ Numerous and simple sanity tools keep his kit functional (at least in comparison to Suncliff)

 \- Will effectively never maintain the consistency of plus coin units; kit maximization is impractical
-\- Works relatively poorly in a full team due to the higher chance of hitting allies and marginally worse sanity control
+\- Works worse in a full team due to the higher chance of hitting allies and marginally worse sanity control
 \- Skipping EGO in favour of panic invokes a heavy opportunity cost, and giving up on sanity management massively reduces his consistency
 \- Strangely low defense (but offset with a high health pool)